E1Edatatracker/protractor-axe-report-plugin/README.md

  Pass: Elements must have sufficient color contrast (1 pass, 0 fail)
  Fail: Zooming and scaling must not be disabled (0 pass, 1 fail)
 ```

+* As long as ignoreAxeFailures is not true, any aXe failures will cause the whole test to fail.

 * And finally, you can specify which standards you want to report on, and it will hide any issues (passes or violations) related to standards which are not specified.
 For instance, if I specify `standardsToReport: ['wcag2aa']` in the plugin config, I would get an output like this: